ningliu2025/vibe-coding/README.md

 2. No build process or dependencies required!
 3. Scroll down to explore all the games
 4. Hover over cards to see interactive effects
+5. Click on any game card to view detailed information
+6. Use the back button to return to the main page

 ## 🎨 Design Highlights